-The department has a senior philosophy club open to all students in Year 10-13, where elements of the course can be discussed and debated in a more informal setting.
+The department has a sixth form interfaith discussion group led by Fr Labran where elements of the course can be discussed and debated in a more informal setting.
 We also take students to a couple of A Level conferences throughout the course and to public lectures at venues such as St Paul's Cathedral.
-For example, this year we went to hear Rowan Williams speak about the person of Jesus.
+For example, in a previous year we went to hear Rowan Williams speak about the person of Jesus.
 As part of our study of secularism, students visit a local foodbank and church centre where they can learn about a variety of social action projects run by a faith community.